MisterDROG/brewing_Drog-Dimdim/README.md

-Website dedicated to beer culture for a private home brewery.
+Website dedicated to beer culture for BOIZ brewery.

+The site was developed for a home brewery, which planned to attract subscribers to their social networks through it.
+Working closely with the client, we with second developer actively participated in the development of the concepts of content, appearance of the site and code.

 The site was developed using technologies: